hashicorp/terraform-provider-ad/docs/index.md

 ```

 where `YOURDOMAIN.COM` is the value of the `krb_realm` setting, and 192.168.1.122 is the value of `winrm_hostname`.
+`Basic` remains the default authentication method, although this may change in the future.
+The provider will use
+Kerberos as its authentication when `krb_realm` is set.

 ## Example Usage